root-project/root/docbook/users-guide/Histograms.md

 responsibility to delete this histogram.
 The `
                 kCanDelete` bit is set for the returned object.
 If a pad containing this copy is cleared, the histogram will be automatically deleted.
-See “Draw Options” for the list of options.
+See "Draw Options" for the list of options.

 ### Setting the Style